8 best HR tips for managers in the event of changes

 2. Set aside enough time

-It is important that you as a manager both have enough time to prepare yourself, and also that you set aside enough time when you are going to hold the conversation.
+It is important that you as a manager both have enough time to prepare yourself, but also that you set aside enough time when you are going to hold the conversation.
 The first conversation that involves providing notice of a change is usually relatively short, a maximum of 30 minutes.

 3. Tempo - provide the information quickly